 Kim also connected her with Sherri Mullen, the Okotoks Family Resource Centre Coordinator, for credit counselling, and the Okotoks Food Bank.
 Another referral was to Vi Sharpe, a grief counsellor, who Marlene says has “been a big help.”

 Kim saw that Marlene’s blood pressure was high, and knew that she wasn’t sleeping well, so she started providing tips on how to ‘control the controllables’ in Marlene’s life.
 Kim referred Marlene to Dr. Al-Yousif who gave her a sleep aid, and hypertensive medication for her blood pressure.
 Kim also reinforced the importance of maintaining a social network to avoid isolation.

 “Kim’s shown me the things I need to do to help myself.
 She’s teaching me healthy eating and how to read labels, how to manage my grief, she encourages me to exercise, and tells me to make sure I get out and see people.
 If it wasn’t for her taking the time to look after me, I don’t know where I’d be right now.
 She’s like my own personal support group.”

 “I just can’t say enough about Kim.
-I think every doctor should have a Kim – someone who can give that special attention than they need it.”
+I think every doctor should have a Kim – someone who can give that special attention when they need it.”